Saransh-cpp/ChaoticEncryption.jl/README.md

 </div>

+# ChaoticEncryption.jl

-Encrypt and decrypt image files using Pseudo-Random Number Generators and various encryption techniques!
+Encrypt and decrypt image files using Pseudo-Random Number Generators and various encryption techniques! `ChaoticEncryption.jl` comes loaded with Pseudo-Random Number Generators and various encryption techniques, which can be used to encrypt and decrypt any image file.
+The package is under active development, but the existing API is stable and might not change significantly.

 ## Installation
-Once this package is available on Julia's Registry (very soon) -
+This package is available on Julia's Registry!
 ```julia-repl
 julia> using Pkg
 julia> Pkg.add("ChaoticEncryption")